All Episodes

 That makes no sense whatsoever.

-There's a reason that America has been looking for a two-state solution for so long, because there's an understanding that Israel needs to have secure borders, sovereignty, a full defense, but that Palestine and the Palestinian people, not the terrorists running it, but the people themselves need state as well.
+There's a reason that America has been looking for a two-state solution for so long because there's an understanding that Israel needs to have secure borders, sovereignty, a full defense, but that Palestine and the Palestinian people, not the terrorists running it, but the people themselves need a state as well.

-I don't think that's anything to me.
+I don't think that's a good question.

 It still doesn't answer the question.